A Rupture in the Interiors

 a game of correspondence

 Published by Black Radish Books.
-Available for purchase here.
+Email me to purchase a copy.

 “A GAME OF CORRESPONDENCE offers readers a deviously devised descent beneath simple meaning.
 We glimpse what lurks beneath the socially sanctioned behaviors that contain and constrain experience.
 We explore, in the often beguilingly simple language of modern communications, the question of how we know ourselves to be in ‘correspondence.’
 Both of that word's denotations (the ‘exchange of communication’ and the ‘quality of equivalence’) are detonated in the game: unsettling uses of seemingly simple syntax act as fuse, both as lit wick and as device of fusion.
 Both enjambment and unexpected inversions of meaning, mid-phrase, alter a reader’s expectations, as the two individuated, yet subversively ‘corresponding,’ halves of this text ask, each with its own context and conflicts: How do we recognize our kin, our intimates, our selves?
 How are we to comprehend the correlatives and preponderances that haunt even our simplest assumptions?”—Rusty Morrison